Interstate 476: Pennsylvania Turnpike Northeast Extension

-In Plymouth Meeting, I-476 passes through a toll plaza before it intersects the Pennsylvania Turnpike (I-276) at the Mid-County Interchange, heading north from here as the turnpike's Northeast Extension.
+In Plymouth Meeting, I-476 intersects the Pennsylvania Turnpike (I-276) at the Mid-County Interchange, heading north from here as the turnpike's Northeast Extension.
 The route continues through the Philadelphia suburbs, passing over CSX's Stony Creek Branch rail line, and reaches an interchange with PA 63 west of Lansdale that serves the North Penn Valley region.
 Past this interchange, the route enters a more rural setting of woods and farms, narrowing to four lanes before crossing into Bucks County and coming to an interchange with PA 663 west of Quakertown.
 The Northeast Extension continues northwest into Lehigh County, part of the Lehigh Valley metropolitan area, past the PA 663 interchange.
 The road passes over Norfolk Southern's Reading Line.
 The route has ramps to the dual-access Allentown Service Plaza in Upper Macungie Township, and, just north of it, I-476 reaches an interchange with US 22 (Lehigh Valley Thruway) west of Allentown, which offers an indirect connection to I-78 and PA 309.

 North of Allentown, the route crosses under Norfolk Southern's Catasauqua and Fogelsville Railroad line and runs through farmland with some development.
 The road passes under Blue Mountain in the Lehigh Tunnel and enters Carbon County in the Pocono Mountains region.
 Here, I-476 crosses over the Lehigh River and Norfolk Southern's Lehigh Line before it has an interchange with US 209 east of Lehighton.
 Continuing through mountainous areas, the route has ramps to the dual-access Hickory Run Service Plaza prior to coming to a diamond interchange with PA 903 in Penn Forest Township.
 Past here, I-476 cuts through Hickory Run State Park before reaching an interchange with PA 940 providing a connection to I-80 just to the north of the state park in Kidder Township.